 We invite you to subscribe to be notified by email of updates and also to follow us on social media.
 Thank you for visiting our website, and sharing and helping raise awareness about these issues.

 Our co-founders both work “day jobs” in their respective professions, but since 2015 have dedicated substantial time on a volunteer basis to develop and operate this nonprofit project.
-They share a strong commitment in making important, but often overlooked, information about animal consumption more widely-known and available in society.
+They share a strong commitment in making important, but often overlooked, information about animal consumption more widely-known and available to all.

 Sofia Pineda Ochoa, M.D., is a practicing physician in Houston, Texas.
 Originally from Guadalajara, Mexico, Sofia completed medical school at Universidad de Guadalajara.
 Prior to relocating to the United States, she practiced at the Emergency Department of the Guadalajara County Hospital.